 Artificial Habitat I

 ‘Artificial Habitat I’ was my first attempt at creating a sculpture that interacts with its ecosystem.
 It’s carved out of a solid pine log, and is installed at the Davistown Museum Sculpture Garden in Bar Harbor, Maine.
 I was inspired by a project from the conceptual artist Mel Chin called ‘Revival Fields’.
 His concept was to take a piece of land contaminated by industrial pollutants and sculpt away the heavy metal contaminants in the same way a sculptor sculpts away clay or marble.
 I was moved by the idea that a real world outcome could be considered a work of art, but I wanted to make a piece that was more of a visual and aesthetic object than ‘Revival Fields’.
 I wanted my training in the visual arts to contribute to the success of the piece.
-One of the issues I'm most concerned about is human caused degradation of the environment through habitat loss and pollution.
-I wanted to make a sculpture that could provide additional habitat in a landscape degraded by human activity.
+The goal was to make a sculpture that could provide wildlife habitat in a landscape degraded by human activity.
 The sculpture is an anthropomorphic form carved out of a single log.
 Parts of the wood are meant to rot: providing food and shelter for insects.
 Deep cuts are made in the wood in a rhythmic pattern.
 These niches provide shelter for small animals, as well as creating a visual pattern for the human eye.
 This kind of synergy between art and utility is what I continue to search for in my work.

 Human Bull Frog